Unitary and Open Scattering Quantum Walks on Graphs

 \subsection{Definition and Properties}

-We define in this section an open QW on a graph $G$, $\Phi_{\cS}$, parameterized by the set of scattering matrices $\cS=\{S(x)\}_{x\in V}$, in the same spirit as we defined $U_\cS$, the unitary QW.
-An open QW is a Completely Positive Trace Preserving (CPTP) linear map $\Phi_{\cS}$ on $\cT(l^2(D))$, the set of trace class maps acting on $l^2(D)$, also known as a Quantum Channels.
+In this section, we define an open QW on a graph $G$, denoted $\Phi_{\cS}$, parameterized by the set of scattering matrices $\cS=\{S(x)\}_{x\in V}$, in the same spirit as the unitary QW $U_\cS$.
+An open QW is a completely positive trace preserving (CPTP) linear map $\Phi_{\cS}$ on $\cT(l^2(D))$, the set of trace class operators acting on $l^2(D)$, also known as a quantum channels.